 Organization Owner in one or more organizations that are

 delegating federation settings to the instance.

-To configure federated authentication from the Federation Management console in Atlas, you must:
+To configure federated authentication in Cloud Manager, you must:

-Click Manage Identity Providers and Link an Identity Provider to Atlas to ensure that your users are authenticated through your trusted IdP.
+Link an Identity Provider to Cloud Manager to ensure that your users are authenticated through your trusted IdP.

-Click Manage Domains and Map Domains to your Identity Provider to simplify the login experience for users from specified domains.
-Atlas authenticates users through a mapped IdP if their email address matches a mapped domain.
+Map Domains to your Identity Provider to streamline the login experience for users from specified domains by authenticating them through an IdP.

 End-to-end tutorials on implementing federated authentication:

-Atlas bypasses 2FA for users who authenticate with federated authentication through your IdP.
-If a user authenticates through your IdP and has 2FA for their Atlas account enabled, Atlas doesn't prompt the user for 2FA.
+When you configure federated authentication and users authenticate through your IdP, Cloud Manager 2FA for those users is bypassed.
+If a user authenticates through your IdP and has 2FA for their Cloud Manager account enabled, Cloud Manager does not prompt the user for 2FA.
 Instead, you can configure your trusted IdP to prompt users for 2FA.
-To learn more, see Manage Your Multi-Factor Authentication Options.